 Sometimes the failures are through poor maintenance and age but in some cases the issues are as a result of the way the greenhouse was built in the first place.
 The market place for wooden greenhouses is very competitive and manufacturers are constantly looking to cut cost to make the product affordable and protect profit margins.
 Inevitably these 'cuts' will impact on the durability of the greenhouse.

 It goes without saying that you should look to buy the best greenhouse that you can afford.
-Be wary because there are lots of makers with 'interesting' claims about there product.
+Be wary because there are lots of makers with 'interesting' claims about their product.
+One leading producer for example has a good guarantee for their workmanship but only a 5 year guarantee against the wood rotting !!!

-It should be said that ALL the greenhouses that supplied the images above were restored back to as new again.
-Some took more work but they all went on to continue their role in the owners garden.
+It should be said that ALL the greenhouses used in the images above were restored back to as new again.
+Some took a little more work but they all went on to continue their role in the owners garden.

 We think so..

 Any timber building can be repaired or restored.
-Timber is environmentally friendly and its use doesn't create or add to polution.
+Timber is environmentally friendly and its re-use doesn't create or add to polution.

-The reality is that the frame may be rotted in places but most of the glass is intact and the timber can be replaced and repaired.
+The reality is that though the frame may be rotted in places, much will not be and most of the glass is usually intact.
+Damaged timber can be replaced and repaired.

-Consider that a new 10 foot by 8 foot cedar greenhouse today at its cheapest will be around £5000 with benches and shelves at £350 and erection at another £500+ The disposal of the old greenhouse costing a few hundred pounds with most of the material going to landfill (most councils do not salvage glass sheets at waste tips) You will be looking to spend around £6000 to £6500.
+Consider that a new 10 foot by 8 foot cedar greenhouse today at its cheapest will be around £5000 with benches and shelves add £350 for its disposal and perhaps erection at another £500+.
+You will be looking to spend around £6000 to £6500.
 We have always been thousands of pounds cheaper than this and your greenhouse will be like new again.
-Plus we can normally do it quicker than you can get a replacement erected
+Plus we can normally do it quicker than you can order and get a replacement erected

 It went back as good as new set in a beautifully manicured garden